Literary:Dialogue/0

 Usually when there is conversation in Tanakh, each speaker is mentioned.
 There are times, however, where there might be multiple speakers even though they are not mentioned:1

 • Shemuel I 9:11-13 – These verses describe Shaul's conversation with the women at the well when he searches for Shemuel.
 In response to his questioning if they have seen the prophet, the women speak at length, leading Midrash Shemuel to suggest that they were enamored by Shaul's good looks and wanted to prolong the conversation.
 Here too, though, it is possible that the verses contains multiple speakers, which each woman responding to Shaul, vying for his attention.
-If so, the seemingly endless jabber would make more sense, as each clause is potentially said by a different speaker, perhaps even at the same time.
+If so, the continuous jabber would make more sense, as each clause is potentially said by a different speaker, perhaps even at the same time.

-• Yonah 1:8 – after the lottery falls on Yonah, holding him responsible for the storm, the sailors turn to him with a series of question regarding his identity, nationality, profession and purpose.
+• Yonah 1:8 – After the lottery falls on Yonah, holding him responsible for the storm, the sailors turn to him with a series of question regarding his identity, nationality, profession and purpose.
 It is possible that each question is actually said by a different sailor.

 • Tehillim 118 – R. B"S Jacobson2 and A. Hakham3 both suggest that the psalm be read as a drama with multiple speakers praising God throughout the psalm.
 As the people head to Jerusalem to offer a thanksgiving offering, various individuals tell their personal stories of salvation en route.
 As such, every few verses of the psalm might be said by a different speaker.
 For elaboration, see Historical Setting of Tehillim 118.